bhargavgolla/jquery-expression-builder/README.md

 ------------------ | ------------------------------------------------------------------- | ---------
-returnType         | Expression return type                                              | NUMBER templateURL        | URL to POST to when saving a template or GET when getting templates | If a URL is not provided, will use local storage
+returnType         | Expression return type                                              | NUMBER templateURL        | URL to POST to when saving a template or GET when getting templates | If a URL is not provided, will use local storage expressionURL      | URL to get sub-expression values from.
+This will be merged with the set of sub-expressions passed in as argumnets  | empty

 ### Built-In Types